suredone/wpzoom/README.md

 == Changelog ==

 # 1.0.0
-Initial build of WP Zoom, includes 4 shortcodes for webinar API functions and a settings page for managing and testing JWT based API connection.
+Initial build of ZoomPress, includes 4 shortcodes for webinar API functions and a settings page for managing and testing JWT based API connection.